 Associate Scientist Jobs in USA with Visa Sponsorship

 Associate scientist roles are commonly sponsored through H-1B visas, especially in pharma, biotech, and chemical companies.
-Employers like Pfizer, Merck, Genentech, and smaller biotech startups regularly file H-1B petitions for these positions.
+Employers like Pfizer, Merck, Genentech, and smaller biotech startups regularly file H-1B visa petitions for these positions.
 A bachelor's or master's in a relevant science field is usually sufficient, and the specialty occupation argument is straightforward.
 Many associate scientists also transition to green cards through EB-2 or EB-3 employer sponsorship relatively smoothly.
 For detailed occupation requirements, see the O*NET profile.

-See All Associate Scientist JobsOverview
+Find Associate Scientist JobsOverview

-Showing 5 of 651+ associate scientist jobs
+Showing 5 of 987+ Associate Scientist jobs

 Have you applied for this role?